 In May, these mountains are covered by a carpet of aromatic flowers mixed with thyme, sage and chamomile, this is heaven for butterflies!
 There, we can easily find Spanish marbled white (Malanargia ines) and Knapweed Fritillary (Melitaea phoebe).
 Silver studded blue (Plebejus argus) and Green-underside Blue (Glaucopsyche alexis) reach good density at the end of May.

-Another beautiful butterfly we will find easily in the BaeticSystem is the Western marbled white (Melanargia occitanica).
+Another beautiful butterfly we will find easily in Alicante Mountains is the Western marbled white (Melanargia occitanica).
 However, the star of the show is the lovely Spanish fritillary (Euphydryas desfontainii)!

 On the other hand, the Iberian System follow a SE direction colliding with the Baetic system in the Monduver mountain, near Gandia (Valencia).
 The Iberian range is different in terms of climate and altitude also allowing a nice variety of butterflies.
 Here can be found Apollo (Parnassius apollo), Purple-shot copper (Lycaena alciphron) and Spanish argus (Aricia morronensis).
 Some of the blues include Small blue (Cupido minimus), Escher’s blue (Polyommatus escheri) and Meleager’s blue (Polyommatus daphnis) among many others.
 Moreover, in the green meadows we will find Chestnut heath (Coenonympha glycerion).

 There will also beautiful fritillaries like the, Spotted fritillary (Melitaea didyma), Provençal fritillary (Melitaea deione) and Meadow fritillary (Melitaea parthenoides).